 Clean Air Markets

-This site summarizes annual progress under the Acid Rain Program (ARP), the NOₓ Budget Trading Program (NBP), and the Clean Air Interstate Rule (CAIR).
-Program data from the Cross-State Air Pollution Rule (CSAPR), which went into effect in 2015, is not currently covered in this report, as the report presents data from years prior to CSAPR implementation.
+This report summarizes annual progress through 2014 under the Acid Rain Program (ARP), the NOₓ Budget Trading Program (NBP), and the Clean Air Interstate Rule (CAIR).
+Progress under the Cross-State Air Pollution Rule (CSAPR), which went into effect in 2015, is not currently covered in this report, as it presents data from years prior to CSAPR implementation.

 A cornerstone of effective emission reduction programs is transparency and data availability.
 This site features data on emissions, compliance, and environmental effects that EPA systematically collects and presents in accessible and interactive formats.
 The success of these programs is highlighted through substantial reductions in power sector emissions of SO₂ and NOₓ and improvements in air quality and the environment.
 Additionally, this site provides background through Historical Reports.

 2014 ARP and CAIR at a Glance

 - CAIR and ARP annual SO₂ emissions: 3.2 million tons